draekko-rand/nik_for_gimp/README.md

 Issues:

 * GIMP will complain with the message 'Incompatible type for "RichTIFFIPTC"; tag ignored' after using some of the apps.
-This is because both open a TIF file and give back a high quality JPEG file, but the file has JPEG extension.
 If you click ok, the error will go away and everything will work.

 Credits: